SangResidata/SangResidata/README.md

 - My education background combined in Industrial Engineering and Applied Statistics
 - I loved to build real-world projects that reflect actual data workflows.
 - I prioritize solution first , then we talk about tools
-- When off project, I loved to share my knowledge as Data Analytics mentor.
+- When off project, I loved to share my knowledge as Data Analytics mentor
-- Based on **Jakarta** Indonesia.
+- Based on **Jakarta** Indonesia
-- I believe that deep domain knowledge understanding + data skills is a powerful combination to solve complex problems.
+- I believe that deep domain knowledge understanding + data skills is a powerful combination to solve complex problems

 ## 🛠️ Skills & Tools